Hari Krishnan (Tamil actor)

-Hari Krishnan is an Indian actor who works in Tamil-language films.
+Hari Krishnan Anbudurai is an Indian actor who works in Tamil-language films.
 He is known for his role in Madras (2014).

 Career

-After playing a supporting role in Pa.
-Ranjith's Attakathi (2012) and Maryan (2013), Hari Krishnan got his breakthrough with Ranjith's Madras (2014) in which he portrayed a vagabond of unsound mind named Johnny.
+Prior to acting, Hari Krishnan worked on several mime scripts in which he worked as a writer and actor.
+After playing supporting and minor roles in Pa.
+Ranjith's Attakathi (2012) and Maryan (2013), Hari Krishnan got his breakthrough with Ranjith's Madras (2014), in which he portrayed a vagabond of unsound mind named Johnny.
 After the success of the film, he went on to portray supporting roles in several of Ranjith's ventures and Vada Chennai (2018).
 He played a notable role in Sandakozhi 2 as a clan member who escapes from being killed from Pechi (played by Varalaxmi Sarathkumar) and is under the protection of Ayya (played by Rajkiran).
 He is set to play the lead role in a film titled Siragu, which is directed by Kutti Revathi and also stars debutante Akshitha and an untitled film produced by Ranjith.